recommend-games/blog/content/posts/sdj_2021_3/index.md

 {{< img src="310448" size="x300" alt="Zombie Teenz Evolution" >}}

 There's no way around it, this is the dark horse amongst the nominations.
 Neither the core mechanics nor the zombie theme seem terribly exciting for hardcore gamers, but for many people that haven't played dozens of zombie games, this is actually surprisingly appealing.
 The legacy elements promise an interesting and engaging story, and unlike {{% game 326494 %}}Robin Hood{{% /game %}}, this game has been praised for its diverse cast, including a wheelchair on the cover.
-I imagine this must mean the world for some kids who feel very empowered by this image.
+I imagine this must mean the world for a lot of kids who feel very empowered by this image.

 The numbers don't look very good for this game, but then again, it had just been released and it doesn't really seem to be targeted at BGG's core demographics.
 But there is a serious obstacle to winning the main award: both the cartoon artwork and the "teenz" in the title suggest that this is a family game.
 And while many people will refer to the {{% sdj %}}red award{{% /sdj %}} as the "family game of the year", the jury will go through great length to avoid this term since, again, the {{% sdj / %}} is meant to be for *everyone* and that includes groups without children.
 Pinning the award on what appears to be a game for a young audience might exclude some loyal fans.

 ## Who will win?

 I've been going back and forth on this – as you can tell, there's pros and cons for each of the nominees.
-In the end though, my money is on **{{% game 318977 %}}MicroMacro: Crime City{{% /game %}}** to win {{% sdj %}}Spiel des Jahres 2021{{% /sdj %}}.
-The immediate access and potential shift in the perception what a game can be is just too enticing to pass.
+In the end though, my money is on **{{% game 318977 %}}MicroMacro: Crime City{{% /game %}}** to win {{% sdj %}}Spiel des Jahres 2021{{% /sdj %}}, ahead of {{% game 326494 %}}The Adventures of Robin Hood{{% /game %}} on close second, with {{% game 310448 %}}Zombie Teenz Evolution{{% /game %}} in a respectable, but slightly more distant third place.
+The immediate access of {{% game 318977 %}}MicroMacro{{% /game %}} and potential shift in the perception what a game can be is just too enticing to pass.

-But the other nominees are definitely strong contenders, and any of the potential outcomes on July 19 wouldn't surprise me.
+Still, any of the potential outcomes on July 19 wouldn't surprise me.
 It'll be exciting!

 # Nominated for {{% kdj %}}Kennerspiel des Jahres 2021{{% /kdj %}}